Code-Institute-Submissions/diegosno-Online-Games/README.md

 - I want that the information is organized and there are easy to navigate pages
 - I want the user to be able to start playing right away.
 - I want the game to be engaging by providing constant feedback.
-- I want the game to be over when the user wins or looses, and for them to know.
+- I want the game to be over when the user wins or loses, and for them to know.
+- I want the user to be able to provide feedback.
-- I want the user to be able to provide feedback and see my other projects.
+- I want the user to be able to be linked to a page so he/she can see my other projects.

 # Design
 ## Color scheme